Skip to main content

 ”this command requires KAGI_SESSION_TOKEN”

-Cause: Attempting to use subscriber features with only API token.
+Cause: Attempting to use subscriber features with only an API key or legacy API token.
 Solutions:

 1. Get Session Token from Kagi settings